jeffrose/emitter/docs/api.md

 ### Emitter.prototype.on

 Adds a listeners for the specified event `type`.
-If no `type` is given, the listener will be triggered for events of any `type`.
+If no `type` is given the listener will be triggered any event `type`.
+No checks are made to see if the `listener` has already been added.
+Multiple calls passing the same combination `type` and `listener` will result in the `listener` being added multiple times.

 ####`Emitter.prototype.on( listener ) -> Emitter`